 1. Be Kind.
 First and foremost – everyone take a deep breath.
 This is an incredibly stressful time, and it’s important to remember that all of us are feeling the impact.
 Let’s do our best to be kind in our interactions as the world is off-kilter at the moment.

 2. Shop Local!
 Even if you don’t feel comfortable getting out and about – many local businesses and shops have online options with local pickup or delivery.
-Local shops enrich our community, and we think it’s important to continue to support them (even if it’s offered on Amazon for a few extra dollars).
+Local shops enrich our community, and we think it’s important to continue to support them especially this holiday season (even if it’s offered on Amazon for a few extra dollars). *Here are some of our favorite local gift ideas perfect for anyone on your list!

 4. Social Media Love.
 The internet is a scary place right now, but what if we took a few minutes to hop on social media and comment with kindness and appreciation for the businesses we love?
 Speaking from experience as a small business ourselves, it means the world when someone takes the time to be kind on social media.
 At Wichita Mom we say this is the equivalent of a virtual thank you.
 And it’s free!